sarathkumar6/Ducky_App/README.md

               * To avoid the duplication of clients data
               * Allow complex many-to-many relationships in the future based on the requirements
    * User Interface Design
+      * Ducky's UI is built using React JS library for the following reasons
+        a) Widely used frameworks/libraries to build scalable and pleasant UI is the industry are Angular, React, Vue, Svelete and React is preferred due to the flux-architecture of one-directional data binding
+        b) React has a small learning curve but a large and activity community presence to improve the development experience
       * The state management of Ducky is handled using React Hooks i.e., useContext, useReducer, useState, and useEffect instead of
         Redux state management library as the application doesn't involve multi-level transactions and a limited moving parts i.e., managing the feeding activity